adamchainz/django-htmx/docs/http.rst

    :value: 286

    A constant for the HTTP status code 286.
-   You can use this instead of ``HttpResponseStopPolling`` to tell htmx to stop polling.
+   You can use this instead of ``HttpResponseStopPolling`` to stop htmx from polling.

    For example, with Django’s `render shortcut <https://docs.djangoproject.com/en/stable/topics/http/shortcuts/#django.shortcuts.render>`__: